 How do I increase my positive thinking and positive energy?

-Telling yourself not to think negative thoughts or feel negative emotions is not the way to overcome them.
+Telling yourself to not think negative thoughts or feel negative emotions is not the way to overcome them.
 Instead, it is to focus on positivity.
-The following video tells us how.
+The following video shows us how to do just that.

 - 0:09: The story of the always-positive man